-The following policies refer to any images uploaded to the wiki database or linked to posts in the forum.
+The following policies refer to any images uploaded to the database.

 - Images should be directly related to the subject matter of the article, post, or thread.

 - Images should not of a promotional nature.
 This means any pictures where the main subject of the image is something other then the subject of the article.
 For example: this may be a web site title, address, or photographer’s name broadly and prominently displayed.
 Watermarks are acceptable but should not be of such a size that they detract from the image content.
 It is the preference of this website that watermarks not be used, but copy write symbols and such be placed somewhere in the corner of the image instead of watermarks.